 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.

 While SSO is convenient for users, it presents new security challenges.
 If a user's primary password is compromised, attackers may be able to gain access to multiple resources.
 In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.

-Duo Single Sign-On, now in public beta, is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Zoom logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
+Duo Single Sign-On is our cloud-hosted SSO product which layers Duo's strong authentication and flexible policy engine on top of Zoom logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
 Duo Single Sign-On acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) or any SAML 2.0 IdP and prompting for two-factor authentication before permitting access to Zoom.

 Zoom requires that your account have a vanity URL to set up SSO.
 If you already have a vanity URL such as yourcompany.zoom.us you can skip this section.

 Log into Zoom as an administrative user.
 Click on your account picture in the upper-right hand corner of the page.

 Click on Account Management and then Account Profile located in the left-hand navigation menu.

 On the "Account Profile" page click Apply next to Vanity URL.
 A new window will appear.

 In the new window, type in the vanity subdomain name you'd like to use such as yourcompany and click Apply.
 This subdomain name is case-sensitive.